Generating Less Certain Adversarial Examples Improves Robust Generalization: Introduction

-Built upon the definition, we propose a novel \emph{\textbf{E}xtragradient-type method to explicitly \textbf{D}ecrease \textbf{A}dversarial \textbf{C}ertainty (EDAC)} for adversarial training (Section~\ref{section: edac}).
-EDAC first finds the steepest descent direction of model weights to decrease adversarial certainty, aiming to generate less certain adversarial examples during training, then the newly generated adversarial examples with lower certainty are used to optimize model robustness.
-As the model learns from less certain adversarial examples, the robust generalization gap between training and testing will then be shrunk.
-Experiments on image benchmark datasets demonstrate that our method consistently produces more robust models when combined with various adversarial training methods, confirming the importance of generating less certain adversarial examples, and that robust overfitting is significantly mitigated with the help of our EDAC (Section~\ref{subsection: efficacy of EDAC}).
-Besides, we investigate the cooperation of adversarial certainty with other helpful insights for model robustness, where our method shows further generalizability by compatibly improving them (Section~\ref{subsection: external analysis}).
-In general, these improvements empirically depict the correlation with adversarial certainty, indicating that our method helps generate less certain adversarial examples and improves the robust generalization of adversarially-trained models.
+\looseness=-1 Built upon the definition of adversarial certainty, we propose a general method to explicitly \emph{\textbf{D}ecrease \textbf{A}dversarial \textbf{C}ertainty (DAC)} during adversarial training (Section~\ref{section: edac}).
+At a high level, DAC is designed to find training-time adversarial examples with lower certainty for improving model robustness.
+In particular, DAC first finds the steepest descent direction of model weights to decrease adversarial certainty, and then the newly generated adversarial examples with lower certainty are used to optimize model robustness.
+As the model learns from less certain adversarial examples, the aforementioned overconfidence issue is expected to be largely mitigated.
+In addition, we provide a correlation analysis between adversarial certainty and robust generalization, which illustrates the importance of imposing proper constraints on model search space for DAC.
+By conducting extensive experiments on image benchmark datasets, we demonstrate that our method consistently produces more robust models when combined with various adversarial training algorithms, and robust overfitting is significantly mitigated with the involvement of DAC (Section~\ref{subsection: efficacy of DAC}).
+Moreover, we find that our proposed adversarial certainty has an implicit effect on existing robustness-enhancing techniques that are even designed based on different insights (Section~\ref{subsection: external analysis}).
+Besides, we provide a more intuitive demonstration of DAC's efficacy (Section~\ref{subsection: further discussion}), and update the explicit optimization of adversarial certainty by using a regularization term to improve the efficiency (Section~\ref{subsection: improvement on dac efficiency}).
+These empirical results again indicate the importance of adversarial certainty in understanding adversarial training and bring a further comprehension of our work.